How to Install RetroArch on Ubuntu 26.04, 24.04 and 22.04

 Remove APT or PPA RetroArch on Ubuntu

-After removal, apt-cache policy should show that the package is no longer installed.
+After removal, confirm that the installed package entry is gone.

 Remove the Libretro PPA on Ubuntu